 WHAT DOES A COMPREHENSIVE DILATED EYE EXAM INCLUDE?

 Drops are placed in your eyes to dilate, or widen, the pupils.
-Your ophthalmologist then uses a special magnifying lens, called a slit lamp, to examine your retina to look for signs of damage and other eye problems, such as diabetic retinopathy or age-related macular degeneration.
+Your ophthalmologist or optometrist then uses a special magnifying lens, called a slit lamp, to examine your retina to look for signs of damage and other eye problems, such as diabetic retinopathy or age-related macular degeneration.
 A dilated exam also allows your doctor to check for damage to the optic nerve that occurs when a person has glaucoma.
 After the examination, your near-vision may remain blurred for several hours.

 VISUAL ACUITY TEST